soumyabrataroy/which_employee_may_quit-/README.md

 <br>
 If you see the notebook, you will see, we have tried three different algorithms, logistic regression, random forest and artificial neural network.
 But the Random forest works best with the dataset.

-You will find all the information here in this notebook:
+<h1>You will find all the information here in this notebook:</h1> Human Resources Retention.ipynb